Why breast reduction surgery?

 Surgery is a big deal and not something that I think anyone should jump into without a lot of thought.
 I have been considering having breast reduction surgery for about 4 years, and it is time.
 I have tried many different things to try and alleviate or at least manage the pain such as:

 - Massage.
 Big shock here I'm sure.
 I have tried several different types of bodywork and manual therapies.
-At first they would help for a day or two and more recently, I feel pain again about 15 minutes after a session.
+At first they would help for a day or two, but at this point I only see about 15 minutes of relief or so, and start experiencing pain again on the way back to the car.

 - Chiropractic.
 I have been working with a chiropractor on and off since high school, but most recently have been working with Drs.
 Meggie and Will at Chiropractic First since 2012.
 Since working with them, I am happy to report that my migraines have gotten fewer and farther apart and are much less severe, but the back pain mentioned above... not so much.